-At period-end, the Fund had a significant concentration in its investment portfolio with respect to the forestry sector.
-At period-end, the concentration of investments advanced to companies participating in timber-related industries was 48% (2013 - 53%).
+At period-end, the Fund had significant concentrations in its investment portfolio with respect to the forestry and shipbuilding sectors.
+At period-end, the concentration of investments advanced to companies participating in timber-related industries was 33% (2014 - 48%).
+At period-end, the concentration of investments advanced to companies participating in the shipbuilding industry was 42% (2014 - 18%).